Most people in Greater Manchester know the recycling basics, but how well do you really know your recycling?

-Top Tip – please don’t use plastic carrier bags in your kitchen caddy, these don’t compost
+Top Tip – Please don’t use plastic carrier bags in your kitchen caddy, they don’t compost

-2. Aerosols – All types of empty aerosols can be recycled in your mixed recycling bin.
+All types of empty aerosols can be recycled in your mixed recycling bin.
 So look out for deodorant, shaving foam, air fresheners, fly spray and hair care products.
-All you have to do is make sure it’s empty, remove the plastic lid, (put this in your general waste bin) and put the aerosol in your mixed recycling bin….easy!
+All you have to do is make sure it’s empty, remove the plastic lid (and put it in your general waste bin), and put the aerosol in your mixed recycling bin….easy!

-Top tip – Think about having a separate recycling bin in the bathroom to make collecting your recycling easier.
+Top tip – Think about having a separate recycling bin in the bathroom to make it easier to collect your recycling.

-Your aerosol cans with the rest of your mixed recycling is sorted at a Materials Recovery Facility
+Your aerosol cans are sorted at a Materials Recovery Facility with the rest of your mixed recycling

-3. Cardboard cartons – such as juice, milk, soup or tomato cartons, also known as Tetra Paks – all of these can be recycled with your paper and cardboard.
-Just give them a rinse take off the plastic lid (put this in your general waste bin) and recycle them with your other paper and cardboard.
+Also known as Tetra Paks, juice, milk, soup or tomato cartons can all be recycled in your paper and cardboard bin.
+Just give them a rinse, take off the plastic lid (put it in your general waste bin), and recycle them with your other paper and cardboard.

-4. Foil and foil trays – like kitchen foil and take-away foil trays.
-Once you’ve eaten your take-away, (and put any leftover food waste in your kitchen caddy), give the trays a quick rinse and put them in your mixed recycling bin along with other aluminium cans and tins.
+This includes kitchen foil and takeaway foil trays.
+Once you’ve eaten your takeaway (and put any leftover food waste in your kitchen caddy), give the trays a quick rinse and put them in your mixed recycling bin along with other aluminium cans and tins.

 Top Tip – Not sure if you can recycle some types of foil items?
 Do the scrunch test…if you can scrunch up the foil and it stays scrunched up, then you can recycle it.
 Try it with a crisp packet.
-Although these look like they have foil in them, we can’t recycle it because it’s mainly made of metallised plastic film not foil, so when you scrunch it, it will spring open.
+Although they look like they are foil, we can’t recycle them because they’re mainly made of metallised plastic film and not foil.
+So when you scrunch them, they’ll spring open.

-Top Tip – Keep your kitchen caddy somewhere handy so you can collect all your left over food waste, raw and cooked food and anything that’s gone a bit mouldy.
+Top Tip – Keep your kitchen caddy somewhere handy so you can collect all your leftover food waste, raw and cooked food or anything that’s gone a bit mouldy.
 Most people keep it under the sink or on the worktop.